mlocardpaulet/TCR_ABStim2018/README.md

 The data was prepared and normalised with the scripts in "DataPreparation.Rmd/html" with some quality control.
 See "DataPreparation_Proteome.Rmd/html" for the quality control of the proteins data.

 The scripts used for the statistical testing of the data (including kinetics normalisation and replacement of missing values) are in the folder `StatisticalAnalysis`.
 IT CONTAINS THE MANUAL CORRECTION OF SEVERAL NAMING ISSUES IN THE ORIGINAL TABLES.
+The same folder contains the script used for the statistical analysis of the proteome.

 The clustering of the phosphorylation sites is performed in the document `PhoshositesClustering`.
 I chose to perform tight clustering on the mean values of the loops.
 I scaled the kinetics (row-wise).

-I made a PCA plot of the regulated phosphorylation sites in the `PCA` document
+I made a PCA plot of the regulated phosphorylation sites in the `PCA` document.

+I performed a pairwise correlation analysis on the regulated phosphorylation sites.
+This is in the folder `CorrelationAnalysis`.